User & Visitor Guidelines & FormsVisiting Academic User Guidelines

 Fees for Visiting Users

-The following are guidelines for fees, but it is anticipated that visitors' uses will be variable, and fees charged individual groups may vary according to circumstances as determined by the Director of Coastal Studies Center.
-Visiting researcher groups (not more than 5 people per group) will be charged $100.00 per week ($14.00 per day).
+The following are guidelines for fees, but it is anticipated that visitor uses will be variable, and fees charged individual groups may vary according to circumstances as determined by the Director of Coastal Studies Center.
+Visiting researcher groups (not more than 5 people per group) will be charged $75.00 per week ($15.00 per day).
 Visiting researchers who anticipate long-term (many months), of very low level use will need to negotiate appropriate fees with the Director of Coastal Studies.
 Visiting courses, conferences, and outreach groups will be charged a $50.00 minimum plus $2.00 per person per day.
-These charges are intended to cover the additional energy, supply, and administrative costs generated by visitors' activities.
-These fees are intended as a guideline, and may be revised upwards or downwards as appropriate by the Director of the Coastal Studies Center.
-In particular, any visiting users that require extensive involvement of Bowdoin staff will be expected to pay the costs of staff time.
+These nominal fees are intended to cover the additional energy, supply, and administrative costs generated by visitors' activities.
+These fees are intended as a guideline, and may be revised as appropriate by the Director of the Coastal Studies Center.
 Any special needs of the visiting groups make incur additional fees.

 Dock User Guidelines »